isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 ``mode`` parameter in the configuration file.
 It can hold one of the following
 values: ``load-balancing``, ``hot-standby``, or ``passive-backup``.

-The ``status-get`` response has the format described above only in the ``load-balancing`` and ``hot-standby`` modes.
+The :isccmd:`status-get` response has the format described above only in the ``load-balancing`` and ``hot-standby`` modes.
 In the ``passive-backup`` mode the ``remote`` map is not included in the response because in this mode there is only one active server (local).
 The response includes no information about the